ShreyTiwari/Calendar-Management-Application/ReadMe.txt

 			A Brief Overview Of The Features:

 			1.Sync Your Calendar:
 				Here you can sync your calendar by giving a csv file with dates and events as an input to the program.
-				The csv file must be present in the "Sync Files Folder".
+				The csv file must be present in the "Sync Files" folder(that must be created by the user).
-				Input provided is the name( with .csv extension ) of the csv file.
+				Input provided is the name of the csv file(with .csv extension).

 			2.Create A Note:
 				This feature allows you to enter a note for personal reference.